awsp/jquery-ajax-tutorial/README.md

 # Executing
 npm start
 ```
-- Access http://localhost:8080 on your browser
+- Access http://localhost:8080 in your browser